Jennifer Elster: Career

 Jennifer Elster was born and raised in New York City.
 She began creating art at an early age as a way to deal with the harshness of reality.
 Elster obsessively wrote as soon as she was able to write.
 She created sculptures of people and directed plays and wherever else her imagination took her as a child.
 As a teenager, she began doing performance dance in the underground art scene at clubs such as The Garage, Tunnel, Fun House, and M.K.
 She attended New York University, majoring in psychology and writing and graduated with honors.
 Elster began her career at Conde Nast, working as a fashion assistant at Mademoiselle to subsidize her college tuition.
 She quickly got promoted to Market Editor and then stylist.
-She then left to pursue her obsession with writing, but was sought after for her unique aesthetic and ended up styling such artists as the late David Bowie for Outside, Chloe Sevigny, Shirley Manson, Trent Reznor, Isabella Rossellini, and Kate Winslet.
+She then left to pursue her obsession with writing, but was sought after for her unique aesthetic and ended up styling such artists as the late David Bowie for Outside, Chloë Sevigny, Shirley Manson, Trent Reznor, Isabella Rossellini, and Kate Winslet.
 Her work has been featured in numerous publications, including covers and stories for Rolling Stone, The Face, Dazed, and Time Magazine.

 In the late 90s, she began making experimental films.
 In 2000 she held her first private art show at the Shooting Gallery, exhibiting a series of stencil canvases and screening an experimental film.
 Elster made her first short films on shoe-string budgets.
 Dirty and Ill Will were both shown at the Los Angeles Film Festival in 2001.

 A native New Yorker, Elster was greatly affected by 9/11 and cited the experience as "an inevitable influence" on her work and life.

 In 2003 Elster's debut feature, Particles of Truth, which she wrote, produced, directed, and starred in, premiered in the Tribeca Film Festival and aired on the Sundance Channel and Netflix.
 The small-budget indie was described by Variety as "what Hollywood mightily strives for – a believable romantic comedy."
 Kevin Thomas of the Los Angeles Times called it "an assured and ambitious first film," noting that, "The images of Particles of Truth are so sharp and cut so deep, it's as if its writer-director and co-star Jennifer Elster made them with a scalpel."
 Eric Campos of Film Threat described the film as "quite an intense emotional rollercoaster with standout performances, especially from Elster."